The Trouble with Jesus

 Jesus the Hacktivist

 But before we get into that, there’s another thing you might need to understand.
 Jesus was a hacktivist.
 Not a hacker, a hacktivist.
-The US Cybersecurity Magazine defines one as
+The US Cybersecurity Magazine defines one as:

-someone who uses hacking to bring about political and social change.
+Simply put, a hacktivist is someone who uses hacking to bring about political and social change.

 For Jesus’ purposes, he related to people right down to what was going on around them.
 No secret that Jews had it rough in the first century with the Roman occupation.
 People were forced to protect their own assets.
 Sometimes their only valuable resource was the ability to take another breath.
 Mildly put, relationships even with your own kin and kind had challenges.
 Jesus met them right where they lived.